-Chronic obstructive pulmonary disease (COPD) is a term referring to two lung diseases: chronic bronchitis and emphysema.
+Chronic obstructive pulmonary disease (COPD) refers to two lung diseases: chronic bronchitis and emphysema.
 Both conditions cause obstruction of airflow that interferes with normal breathing.
-Both frequently exist together, so physicians prefer the term COPD.
 COPD is preventable and treatable.
 This definition of COPD does not include other obstructive diseases such as asthma, although uncontrolled asthma over a lifetime can result in damage and COPD.

 National COPD Action Plan

 The federal Department of Health and Human Services has released the first-ever Chronic Obstructive Pulmonary Disease National Action Plan.
-Its development has been a true collaborative effort among federal and nonfederal partners and the COPD community at large.
+It was developed through collaboration among federal and non-federal partners and the COPD community at large.